 Intellectual Disabilities Services

-Strawberry Fields, Inc. specializes in residential programs to meet the needs of individuals with intellectual/developmental disabilities.
+Strawberry Fields, Inc. specializes in residential programs to meet the needs of individuals with intellectual/developmental disabilities and Autism.
 The purpose is to achieve greater independence, choice, control, and opportunity in their lives.
 We strive to offer the highest quality of services and supports that are flexible, innovative, and person-centered.
 All individuals are treated with dignity and respect and are assisted to live a life similar to people without a disability so they can make meaningful life choices and be valued, contributing members of their communities.

 Areas of Individual Support Include: